MikeData/cmd-national-population-projections/README.md

 `python natPP.py <name of <zipfile>`

-Creates a master file called 'Npp_Extracted_<name of zipfile>.csv' which is a V4 shaped extraction of all the xml data.
+Creates a master file called `Npp_Extracted_<name of zipfile>.csv` which is a V4 shaped extraction of all the xml data.

 Use the jupyter notebook `Pop Projections Transform.ipynb` to splt this into the required datasets.